Course content

 For accessibility, read the transcript.

-During the second term, in addition to some continued core content, students select two of the following options for further study:
+During the second term, in addition to some continued core content, students select two module options for further study ranging from topics in Vaccinology to Health Innovation and Entrepreneurship.

 The first term consists of core topics on research methods, an overview of global health challenges, and topics related to the research and practice of global health.
 Leadership Management and Communication Training is an exciting component of IHTM that is taught across all three terms.
 First term core modules include:

-• Global Health Research and Practice: introduces important cross-cutting topics such as global health research ethics, health systems and policy research, health programme evaluation and outbreak investigation.
+- Global Health Research and Practice: introduces important topics such as global health research ethics, health systems and policy research, health programme evaluation and outbreak investigation.

 The first term has a high number of contact hours and encourages peer learning.
 There are numerous group activities both inside and outside the classroom.
 The term also includes several problem based learning assignments to encourage group work and synthesis of information across the modules.